 What You Can Do While You’re Waiting for Your Toenail to Grow Back

-Whatever you do, make sure you do not glue your lost toenail back onto your toenail bed.
+Whatever you do, make sure you do not glue your lost toenail back onto your toenail bed!
 This can be unsanitary and can create a portal of entry for bacteria.

 What to Do if Your Toenails Are Growing Back Thick

 If your toenail grows back thick and you want to know how you can thin it down, you can use a nail softening agent such as Urea 47% Nail gel twice a day.
-Urea breaks down the hard keratin in the skin and the nails.
-It will take a long time to work, but can be beneficial.

 Another alternative would be to apply Vitamin E oil to the toenails daily.
 This can help strengthen and keep your nail hydrated.

-However, your toenail may have toenail fungus in it if it is growing back thick.
-In this case, nail softening agents won’t work.
 You will need to treat the fungal nail with an antifungal directly by either using topical or oral antifungals.
 It’s best to see your doctor for this as prescription antifungals work better than over-the-counter products.

 There are home remedies for fungal toenails such as the application of Vicks Vapor Rub and soaking the toenails in Vinegar/Listerine, however, these are not as effective as prescription remedies.